MattSegal/devblog/content/django-prod-architecture.md

 ### Simplest possible webserver

 The simplest Django web server you can setup is very similar to your local dev environment.
-Now your setup looks like this:
+It looks like this:

 ![simple server setup]({attach}django-prod-architecture/simple-server.png)

 Typically people run Django on a Linux virtual machine, often using the Ubuntu distribution.
 The virtual machine is hosted by a cloud provider like [Amazon](https://aws.amazon.com/), [Google](https://cloud.google.com/gcp/), [Azure](https://azure.microsoft.com/en-au/), [DigitalOcean](https://www.digitalocean.com/) or [Linode](https://www.linode.com/).

-Instead of using runserver, you would use a WSGI server like [Gunicorn](https://gunicorn.org/) to run your Django app.
+Instead of using runserver, you should use a WSGI server like [Gunicorn](https://gunicorn.org/) to run your Django app.
 I go into more detail on why you shouldn't use runserver in production, and explain WSGI [here](https://mattsegal.dev/simple-django-deployment-2.html#wsgi).
-Gunicorn is not the only possible WSGI option, there's also uWSGI, Waitress and others, I'm just using it for these examples.
 Otherwise, not that much is different from your local machine: you can still use SQLite as the database ([more here](https://mattsegal.dev/simple-django-deployment-2.html#sqlite)).

 There are a few other details that I didn't mention here like [setting up DNS](https://mattsegal.dev/dns-for-noobs.html), virtual environments, babysitting Gunicorn with a supervisord like [Supervisord](https://mattsegal.dev/simple-django-deployment-4.html) or how to serve static files with [Whitenoise](http://whitenoise.evans.io/en/stable/), but this is bones of the basic setup.
-If you're interested in a more complete guide on how to set up a simple server like this, I wrote [a guide](https://mattsegal.dev/simple-django-deployment.html) that explains how to deploy Django to a server like this.
+If you're interested in a more complete guide on how to set up a simple server like this, I wrote [a guide](https://mattsegal.dev/simple-django-deployment.html) that explains how to deploy Django.

 Most professional Django devs don't use a basic setup like this for their production environments, so let's move on towards something more typical.